8th Annual "Lynching in Maryland" Annual Conference

 Legacies of Family Trauma

-Facilitated by Johnson, Kurtz and Hinely will discuss their work and the use of arts for social change.
+Facilitated by Mr. Johnson, Ms. Kurtz and Ms. Hinely will discuss their work and the use of arts for social change.
 The in-person audience will be invited to contribute to the conversation via interactive question and answer session.

 Public Spaces and Memorialization